falconry/falcon/docs/api/media.rst

     The JSON handler configured in :class:`falcon.Request` is used by :meth:`falcon.Request.get_param_as_json` to deserialize query params.

-    When implementing a custom handler for the JSON media it is therefore required that the sync interface methods, meaning
+    Therefore, when implementing a custom handler for the JSON media type, it is required that the sync interface methods, meaning
     :meth:`falcon.media.BaseHandler.serialize` and :meth:`falcon.media.BaseHandler.deserialize`,
     are implemented even in ``ASGI`` applications.
-The default json handler :class:`falcon.media.JSONHandler` already implements all the required methods to work with both type of applications.
+The default JSON handler, :class:`falcon.media.JSONHandler`, already implements the methods required to work with both types of applications.

 Supported Handler Types